Georgia House votes to criminalize sneaky, creepy photography

-The Georgia House has voted to make state law clear: it’s criminal to sneak photos or videos under someone’s clothes.
+The Georgia House has voted to make state law clear: It’s criminal to shoot photos or videos under someone’s clothes.

 House Bill 9 is meant to “address a gap found in existing law,” said state Rep. Shaw Blackmon, R-Bonaire, as he presented his bill on the House floor Friday.